 - Additional discounts are available for multiple registrations.

 - Delegates are provided with temporary licences for the software(s) used in the course and will be instructed to download and install the software prior to the start of the course.
-(Alternatively, we can also provide laptops for a small daily charge).

 - Payment of course fees required prior to the course start date.